richien/casting-agency/backend/README.md

 ## Database Setup
-From within the PostgreSQL shell, run the following commands to create the following databases
+From within the PostgreSQL shell, run the following commands to create the following databases `-TODO- Running migrations?
+OR Restore Database from agency.sql file?`
 ```bash
 CREATE DATABASE agency
 ```